Striking UNB professors' demands unreasonable, says taxpayers group

-The Canadian Taxpayers Federation says striking University of New Brunswick professors need to keep the state of the provincial economy in mind.
+Canadian Taxpayers Federation says faculty must keep state of provincial economy in mind

 About 550 full-time professors, teaching staff and librarians at UNB's campuses in Fredericton, Saint John, Moncton and Bathurst walked off the job Monday.
 They're seeking an increase of more than 23 per cent over four years.